avantifellows/plio-backend/plio/static/plio/docs/download_csv_README.md

   - `user_identifier`: the unique identifier for the user associated with this session.
 To preserve user privacy, this field would not contain any Personally Identifiable Information (PII) and would instead be a hashed value.
 However, the same user will have the same hashed value across different plios.
 So, you can still safely identify user trends across plios without harming user privacy.

   - `answer`: the user's actual answer to the interaction.
 For `question_type = mcq`, it represents the index of the option selected by the user.
-Here, `answer = 1` indicates that the first option has been submitted as the answer.
+In this case, `answer = 1` indicates that the first option has been submitted as the answer.

     For `question_type = checkbox`, it contains a list of indices corresponding to the options selected by the user.
-Here, `answer = [2, 3]` indicates that the second and third options have been submitted as the answers.
+In this case, `answer = [2, 3]` indicates that the second and third options have been submitted as the answers.

+  - `question_type`: the type of question (e.g. `mcq`)

   - `item_id`: the unique identifier of the interaction that this answer belongs to.
 You can compare this value with the `id` column in `plio-interaction-details.csv` to identify which item did this answer belong to.